relevance/diametric/README.md

 ## Persistence API

-The persistence API comes in two flavors: REST- and peer-based.
+The persistence API comes in two flavors: REST- and Peer-based.
-For the most part, they have the same API.
+Although REST-bases API supports CRUD operations like a legacy RDBMS, it is a subset of Peer-based API.

 The suitable persistent module will be selected based on URI to connect datomic.
 You don't need to care which module should be included.